Livesege History, Family Crest & Coats of Arms

 The origins of the Livesege name come from when the Anglo-Saxon tribes ruled over Britain.
 The name Livesege was originally derived from a family having lived in the township of Liversedge located in the parish of Bristall just miles from Leeds.

 Early Origins of the Livesege family

-Another 155 words (11 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Livesege History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Livesege research.
+Another 78 words (6 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Livesege History in all our PDF Extended History products and printed products wherever possible.

 Livesege Spelling Variations